DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 ### Release Highlights
 * Contributions of spatial transcriptomic data (like 10x Visium) continue to climb; for example, see the project [Transcriptome-scale spatial gene expression in the human dorsolateral prefrontal cortex](https://data.humancellatlas.org/explore/projects/7b393e4d-65bc-4c03-b402-aae769299329).

-* New raw data and contributor matrices shed light on disease processes; see the project "[Single-Cell Transcriptomics of Human Substantia Nigra in Parkinson's Disease](https://data.humancellatlas.org/explore/projects/16cd6791-2adb-4d0f-8222-0184dada6456)" for a cellular atlas of the human substantia nigra in health and Parkinson’s Disease.
+* New raw data and contributor matrices shed light on disease processes; see the project [Single-Cell Transcriptomics of Human Substantia Nigra in Parkinson's Disease](https://data.humancellatlas.org/explore/projects/16cd6791-2adb-4d0f-8222-0184dada6456) for a cellular atlas of the human substantia nigra in health and Parkinson’s Disease.

 * Multi-modal data provides a more complete understanding of cellular function.
 The new project [Spatial proteogenomics reveals distinct and evolutionarily-conserved hepatic macrophage niches](https://data.humancellatlas.org/explore/projects/425c2759-db66-4c93-a358-a562c069b1f1) combines the power of Visium and CITE-seq.